-The SoWN structure is shown opposite.
+The SoWN structure is shown on the following pages.

-The potential future role of SoWN if the Neighbourhood Plan is adopted is not yet fixed but it is likely to act as custodian of the plan over its fifteen year lifetime in a range of ways, from monitoring its interpretation by the planning authorities to defrayal or delivery of Community Infrastructure monies and projects.
+The potential future role of SoWN if the Neighbourhood Plan is adopted is not yet fixed but it is likely to act as custodian of the Plan over its fifteen year lifetime in a range of ways, from monitoring its interpretation by the planning authorities to defrayal or delivery of Community Infrastructure monies and projects.